mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 This is written in the bottom-up segment of Spiral.
 In languages like F#, Haskell and Ocaml, this kind of code would result in a type error.
 That is, the first `()` case would get inferred as an unit type, and the `(a,b)` case would show an error.
 But in the `.spir` files as well as the `real` segments in `.spi` files, this is perfectly valid.

-If you are used to functional programming, the above fragment is not at all different from functionaly iterating over a list, but is guaranteed to be done at compile time because pairs and tuples are purely a compile time construct in Spiral.
+If you are used to functional programming, the above fragment is not at all different from functionally looping over a list, but is guaranteed to be done at compile time because pairs and tuples are purely a compile time construct in Spiral.

 It results in code like this.